Making Google Fonts Faster in 2022

 Host static assets on a CDN #

 One thing Google Fonts does offer is a fast and reliable content delivery network (CDN).
 You should also host your static assets on a CDN for faster delivery to users in different regions.
-We use AWS S3 plus Cloudfront, the CDN service offered by Amazon, and Netlify which uses AWS and Google Cloud Platform behind the scenes in the same way, but many options exist.
+I currently use Cloudflare, but in the past I've also used AWS S3 plus Cloudfront, the CDN service offered by Amazon, and Netlify which uses AWS and Google Cloud Platform behind the scenes in the same way.
+Many options exist.

 In some of my tests for our company website, I noticed smaller font file sizes for otherwise equal character sets for some fonts hosted by Google.
 My theory is this is due to Google’s variants for optimization: